Queens Intersection Accident Attorneys

 New York requires that legal claims for negligence in a personal injury lawsuit must be filed within three years of the date of the accident.
 In a wrongful death claim, the bereaved family has only two years to file a lawsuit on behalf of their deceased loved one.
 If a plaintiff does not meet these deadlines, he or she generally will find that the right to compensation is barred.
 This makes it especially important to lose no time in contacting an attorney.

-Consult a Queens Lawyer for Your Motor Vehicle Collision Claim
+Consult a Queens Lawyer for Your Intersection Collision Claim

 If you or a loved one has been injured in a motor vehicle collision at an intersection, the Queens attorneys at The Cassisi Law Firm can advise you.